For every fitness enthusiast and powerlifter, it takes tremendous determination to earn those muscles of steel.

 What do we like about it?

-This is a simplistically designed power-rack that, nevertheless, offers lasting durability.
+This is a simplistically designed power cage that, nevertheless, offers lasting durability.
 It has a sturdy metal 2” x 2” steel tube construction with a chin-up bar measuring 1-¼” in diameter and a total height of 71.5” of the pull bar (68.5”- opening 44”).

 With a depth of 45”, it measures 26” inside from front to back and takes up a floor space of 48” x 58”.
 At such dimensions, you can easily use it in considerably small and cramped spaces with a low-ceiling.

-The unit includes 1” round steel j-hooks from the band itself, offering 21 variable positions on the rack that enables you to accommodate a wide range of different heights and perform several forms of workouts.
+The unit includes 1” round steel j-hooks from the band itself, offering 21 variable positions on the power cage that enables you to accommodate a wide range of different heights and perform several forms of workouts.

 The storage weight plate rests on the back of the unit measuring around 1.25” in diameter and 7.5” in height.
 It can accommodate standard Olympic plates but not standard 1” plates.

-The pull-up bar on the front of the rack possesses two sets of wide cut pattern grips or knurling grooves.
+The pull-up bar on the front of the power cage possesses two sets of wide cut pattern grips or knurling grooves.
 At around approximately 146 lbs, you can safely do your pull-ups.

 However, the structure wobbles a bit.
 This could be managed with proper bolting of the base.